 Creamy Blackberry SmoothieRate this Recipe Print Recipe

-- Add the spinach and coconut milk to the blend.
+- Add the spinach and coconut milk to blender and blend until smooth.

 - Add remaining ingredients and blend again.